I'm trying to simplify my business due to all these supply chain issues emerging around the world.

 StyleCNC: https://www.stylecnc.com/fiber-laser-cutting-machine/fiber-laser-cutter.html

-The KTE opens up the medium-scale biochar market for more punters wanting to enter the Biochar Revolution and produce the most future proof material on the Planet!
+The KTE opens up the small to medium-scale biochar market for more punters wanting to enter the Biochar Revolution and produce the most future proof material on the Planet!

 Carbon removal credits for the KTE